A collage featuring some of the best '80s horror movies (clockwise from top left): 'The Thing,' 'Poltergeist,' 'The Shining,' and 'The Beyond'

 (International Spectrafilm)

 One of the more underseen entries on this list, Anguish is a slight departure for its Catalan director Bigas Luna.
 The filmmaker’s four-decade body of work mostly leans towards the erotic, exploring themes of sex and national identity.
 Through it all is a playfulness with audiovisual techniques, which plays into Anguish in a series of nesting doll storylines—films within films within films that predate Scream 4’s memorable opening sequence by decades.
 What Luna achieves with all this is a bleak untethering from time and space; you, watching at home, are effectively another movie theater patron consuming barbarity onscreen, sitting next to maniacs in the dark.
-Not a feel-good movie, but a good humbling experience for those who profess to love a bloody good scare.
+It’s not a feel-good movie, but a humbling experience for those who profess to love a bloody good scare.

 Hellraiser (1987)